mohammad-re2004/online_shop/README.md

 Browse product listings with images, price, and details

-Add products to shopping cart and manage quantities
+Add products to shopping cart and manage quantities.

-Fetch real-time product data from a RESTful API
+Fetch real-time product data from a RESTful API.

 Smooth and responsive UI/UX for Android devices